sparky-vision/mcp-assist-wolfram/README.md

 A Home Assistant conversation agent that uses MCP (Model Context Protocol) for efficient entity discovery, achieving **95% token reduction** compared to traditional methods.
 Works with LM Studio, llama.cpp, Ollama, OpenAI, Google Gemini, Anthropic Claude, and OpenRouter.

+This is the forked version that adds Wolfram Alpha for testing.

 ## Key Features

 - ✅ **95% Token Reduction**: Uses MCP tools for dynamic entity discovery instead of sending all entities